mkumar73/beckernick.github.io/_posts/2016-10-17-neural-network-scratch.markdown

 ---
-title:  "Building Neural Networks from Scratch and in TensorFlow"
+title:  "Building a Neural Network from Scratch and in TensorFlow"
 date:   2016-10-17
 tags: [neural networks]